Outset

 That compactness is what gives the range its identity.
 It does not need huge relief or enormous remoteness to ask serious questions of movement.
 The route itself, the conditions, and the speed at which exposure arrives are often enough.

 Their cultural weight matters too.
 The Tatras are not just an isolated mountain curiosity.
-They sit close to national imagination, mountain tradition, and the long habit of reading a relatively small range through the lens of respect rather than casual recreation.
+They sit close to national imagination, mountain tradition, and the long habit of treating a relatively small range with respect rather than casual recreation.

-That makes them particularly useful in Outset.
+That is part of their force.
 They show that seriousness is not always a function of scale.

 What this place asks of people